AdobeDocs/campaign-classic.en/help/social/using/publishing-on-twitter.md

       ![](assets/social_twitter_delivery_018.png)

-### Select the target of the proof {#selecting-the-target-of-the-proof-1}
+### Selecting the target of the proof {#selecting-the-target-of-the-proof-1}

 The **[!UICONTROL Target of the proofs]** tab lets you select the follower who will receive the proof of your direct message.
 The selection process is the same as for the main target.
-Refer to [Select the main target](#selecting-the-main-target).
+Refer to [Selecting the main target](#selecting-the-main-target).

 ![](assets/social_twitter_delivery_020.png)